AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 *  Parse the request token response.
 The response contains an `oauth_token` and `oauth_token_secret`.

 *  Ask for an access token.
 The request token must be exchanged for an access token.
-Use the following API to get a request token from Magento:
+Use the following API to get a request token:

    `POST /oauth/token/access`